kathryndavis0036/Module-11-Challenge/README.md

   - Estimates the length of a Martian year in terrestrial days.
 - Visualizes the results using Matplotlib.
 - Exports the DataFrame to a CSV file.

+## Analysis

+There appears to be twenty-four months on Mars, given the seasonal paterns.
+For example, it takes about two years to reach the highest and lowest temperatures.
+The coldest days appear to get down to roughly -85 degrees celcius and the hottest days are roughly about -65 degrees celcius.
+The highest atmospheric month appears to be month 9.